RSE-AI-for-Net-Zero/ae_datastore_lxc/docs/source/index/second_deployment_build.rst

   exec bash

-Doing this now will be helpful in case the build scripts have to be stopped and restared midway when it's easy to forget to reset ``INVENIO_INSTANCE_PATH``.
+Doing this now will be helpful in case the build scripts have to be stopped and restarted midway when it's easy to forget to reset ``INVENIO_INSTANCE_PATH``.

 Now install the base dependencies (*pyenv*, *Python3.9*, *node.js*, *npm* & *pipenv*)::